NeuralEnsemble/elephant/doc/contribute.rst

 ----------------

-Imagine that you want to add a novel statistics calculation of a list of spike trains that returns an analog signal.
+Imagine that you want to add a novel statistical measure of a list of spike trains that returns an analog signal in the existing module ``elephant/statistics.py``.
 Let's call it ``statistics_x``.

 Elephant relies on Neo structures that use Quantities extensively, allowing